-Emily Gibson / Eat, Impulse Friendly, Indoors, Mates, ££ / east london, eating out, independent, London, quirky, shoreditch, steak, steakhouse, sustainable, The Ginger Pig, unusual / 2 Comments
+Emily Gibson / Dates, Drink, Eat, Impulse Friendly, Indoors, Mates, ££ / east london, eating out, independent, London, quirky, shoreditch, steak, steakhouse, sustainable, The Ginger Pig, unusual / 2 Comments

 Every ‘urban family’ occasionally gets together and fantasises about going into business, usually over a crate bottle of wine between discussions of dead-end jobs.
 Through our booze-tinted glasses we imagine opening our own pubs and pizzerias, cupcake bakeries and quirky event franchises.
 (In the case of my friend Maxine and I, we’ve been talking about […]

 Alternative Thanksgiving at Smoke & Salt, discovered via Grub Club’s revolutionary new platform for pop-ups

 There’s a rather lovely new idea spilling into the London food scene at the moment.
 Its name is Grub Club, and it’s a platform from which both professional chefs and enthusiastic amateurs can set up fleeting, blink-and-you’ll-miss-’em pop-ups, often just for the fun of it.
 The objective is to connect Londoners with the city’s untapped […]

 The Young British Foodie awards recognise new and pioneering names in the UK’s food industry, championing chefs, food writers and suppliers.
 They’ve only been going a couple of years, but for every set of winners the Tate Modern hosts a guest menu to showcase Britain’s best recipes and ingredients.

 I’ve always loved Mexican food.
 Or, at least, what I always thought of as Mexican food: fajitas, tacos, burritos; little bundles of vaguey spiced meat, drowning in sauce and enough saturated fat to make your arteries go clang from just looking at it.
 I visited San Diego last year and loved the food we found […]